Updated April 2026

 The Bottom Line

-The VA loan benefit is one of the most valuable financial tools available to those who've served.
-And too many veterans aren't using the full scope of what they've earned.
-From renovation loans to streamline refinances to funding fee waivers, these programs can save you tens of thousands of dollars.
+The VA loan benefit is one of the strongest deals in mortgage lending.
+Too many veterans only use a fraction of what they've earned.
+Renovation loans, streamline refinances, funding fee waivers - these programs can save you tens of thousands of dollars.

 If you're a veteran or active duty service member and want to know exactly what you qualify for, I'll walk you through every option.
 Have questions?
 Contact Randy or schedule a call.
 You can also explore the full details on my VA loan page.